scala/docs.scala-lang/contribute/index.md

 An easy but very important way to contribute to Scala is to [help with the documentation](http://docs.scala-lang.org/contribute.html).
+If you want to [contribute to scaladoc](./contribute-scaladoc.html), the process is slightly different, since scaladoc lives alongside the source code.

 ### Compiler and other tools